lisak72/TempSkleniky/README.md

 # TempSkleniky
- device to temperature monitoring by http
+temperature monitoring by http using esp32